Pneumovax 23 Vaccine Description

-Merck's Pneumovax 23 (Pneumococcal Vaccine Polyvalent) is a vaccine that can help protect against infection by 23 types of pneumococcal bacteria, which are common and often cause serious illnesses.
+Merck's Pneumovax 23 (Pneumococcal Vaccine Polyvalent) is a vaccine that can help protect against infection by 23 types of pneumococcal bacteria, common and often cause serious illnesses.

 Pneumovax 23 vaccine contains 23 serotypes (1, 2, 3, 4, 5, 6B, 7F, 8, 9N, 9V, 10A, 11A, 12F, 14, 15B, 17F, 18C, 19F, 19A, 20, 22F, 23F, and 33F).

 The pneumococcal disease includes pneumococcal infections of the lung, blood, and coverings of the brain and spinal cord.
-Pneumovax 23 will not prevent disease caused by capsular types of pneumococcus other than those contained in the vaccine.
+Pneumovax 23 will not prevent disease caused by capsular pneumococcus types other than those contained in the vaccine.

-Additionally, the U.S. CDC recommends Pneumovax 23 for people who have certain chronic conditions such as diabetes, heart disease, or COPD and who are 19 to 64 years old.
+Additionally, the U.S. CDC recommends Pneumovax 23 for people with certain chronic conditions such as diabetes, heart disease, or COPD and are 19 to 64 years old.

 Pneumovax 23 is administered as an intramuscular or subcutaneous injection only.